openalea-incubator/adel/doc/user/manual.rst

 :ref:`cardinalityT` is constructed for debugging purpose.

-:ref:`cardinalityT` describes the theoretical and the simulated cardinalities of each cohort.
+:ref:`cardinalityT` describes the theoretical and the simulated cardinalities of each cohort and each axis.
 It permits the user to validate the simulated cardinalities against the theoretical ones.
 Both cardinalities are calculated from the probabilities of emergence of an axis when the parent axis is present.
 These probabilities are given by the user.
-Theoretical cardinalities are calculated globally without randomness, using :func:`alinea.adel.plantgen.tools.calculate_theoretical_cardinalities`.
+Theoretical cardinalities are calculated globally without randomness.
-Simulated cardinalities are calculated for each plant with a random factor, using :func:`alinea.adel.plantgen.tools.decide_child_cohorts`.

 .. list-table::
     :widths: 10 50